kptdev/kpt/site/content/en/reference/live/init/_index.md

 #### Flags
 ```
---group-name:
+--inventory-id:
-  String name to group applied resources.
-Must be composed of valid
+  Identifier for group of applied resources.
+Must be composed of valid label characters.
-  label value characters.
-If not specified, the default group name
+--inventory-namespace:
-  is generated from the package directory name.
+  namespace for the inventory object.
 ```
 <!--mdtogo-->